 If I was building an agency model, I’d either have employees or contractors writing things for clients delivered under my name (which does not feel good to me), or I’d have to create a whole new company entity to do my work.

 Sending client referrals helps me work in abundance.

 So you may be wondering what happens if I find a client project isn’t the right fit, which happens fairly often as a selective copywriter.
 When it does, I love sending those quality leads to other copywriters.
 Wait, you send them to your competition?
 Absolutely.

 I almost feel like a creative matchmaker, helping to connect leads with the best copywriter for them based on style, niche, timeline, and budget.
 I’ve built some incredible referral relationships this way and the client lead is happy when I go the extra mile to help them.
 It’s a win-win!

 I attribute much of my business growth this year to sending most of my leads elsewhere.
-That may seem backward, but working in abundance has given me a whole new perspective on client relationships and ensures I spend my time with people I naturally click with.
-I want the same for other copywriters in my field too.
+That may seem backwards, but working in abundance has given me a whole new perspective on client relationships and ensures I spend my time with people I naturally click with.
+I want the same for other copywriters in my field, too.